 Question: My mother is 79 years old and suffers with Alzheimer’s Disease.
 She and my Dad, who is 81 years old, live by themselves with Dad now providing all of her elder care, which simply cannot continue because Dad is showing signs of “burning out” both mentally and physically.
-My question is: Can you please provide me with a series of questions that I could ask when interviewing home care agencies so that I will have a better chance of hiring the right home care company for my elderly parents?
+My question is: Can you please provide me with a series of questions that I could ask when interviewing home care agencies so that I will have a better chance of hiring the right home care Agencies for my elderly parents?
 This hiring decision is simply too important to leave to chance.
 Thank you.

 Answer: This is a great question.
-Choosing the home health agency that is best-suited for your needs is essential, but the most important selection is the caregiver.
+Choosing the home care agency that is best-suited for your needs is essential, but the most important selection is the caregiver.
 Selecting a caregiver that understands the specific needs and dynamics of an Alzheimer’s patient is critical and will determine the success of a strong relationship between your parents.
 Here are the questions I suggest you ask:

 - Is the home health agency licensed?
 If so, request a copy of their license.
 This will insure that the agency is operating under the regulations of the state.